 If you are a graduate returning to study, some banks are now offering graduate accounts which have similar terms and conditions to undergraduate accounts.
 The Moneysaving expert website has a comparison of different graduate accounts.

-If you are new to the UK and want to open a bank account, see the Advice and Counselling Service website for information on Banking in the UK for useful information such as how long it takes to open an account, the difference between basic and current bank accounts, as well as advice about charges for running an account.
+If you are new to the UK and want to open a bank account, see the Advice and Counselling Service guidance on Banking in the UK for useful information such as how long it takes to open an account, the difference between basic and current bank accounts, as well as advice about charges for running an account.

 Here are 10 tips about banking that all students might find useful:

 - Some bank accounts charge a fee for running the account but there are many accounts which are free.
 When choosing an account, think about whether any fee is worth the extra benefits offered by the bank, or whether you would be better to get an account which doesn’t charge a fee

 - Try to avoid using credit cards.
 The interest rates can be very high, and it can become difficult to afford the monthly repayment amounts.
 However, if you are sure that you would be able to pay the total balance in full every month, you should be able to avoid interest charges.
 For more detailed information on the risks and benefits associated with credit cards and for a comparison of student credit cards please see Save the Student’s guide to the best student credit cards

 - Only use cash machines that offer free withdrawals.
 A machine should warn you if there is a charge.
 Some accounts, such as basic bank accounts, may charge you to withdraw money from other banks.
 Check your terms and conditions to make sure yours does not